Dealing with outdated third-party components

 How does this feature work?

-The information about outdated third-party component is provided by CAST Highlight’sexternal link SCA database: containing 118+ million Open-Source components gathered from various forges that we crawl such as Github, GitLab, Maven Central, NPM, NuGet, RubyGem, Packagist, etc. Depending on the component name and version detected in an application scan, CAST Highlight finds possible vulnerabilities (CVEs) by cross-referencing the National Vulnerablity Database (NVD) from NIST, across 150+ thousand known vulnerabilities.
+The information about outdated third-party components is provided by CAST Highlight’sexternal link SCA database: containing 118+ million Open-Source components gathered from various forges that we crawl such as Github, GitLab, Maven Central, NPM, NuGet, RubyGem, Packagist, etc. Depending on the component name and version detected in an application scan, CAST Highlight finds possible vulnerabilities (CVEs) by cross-referencing the National Vulnerablity Database (NVD) from NIST, across 150+ thousand known vulnerabilities.

 You will therefore need a CAST Highlight subscription in order to leverage this feature.
 In addition, your application must be fully analyzed in CAST Imaging ensuring that: